Alendronate (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Wait at least 30 minutes after you take alendronate before you take any other oral medicines, including calcium supplements and antacids.
+- Take alendronate at least 30 minutes before you take any other oral medicine, including aluminum, magnesium, iron, or calcium supplements, or antacids.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems, stomach ulcers, heartburn, trouble swallowing, or any other kind of stomach or bowel problems.
-Tell your doctor if you have trouble absorbing minerals (malabsorption syndrome), or if you have cancer, a vitamin or mineral imbalance, or dental problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heartburn, anemia, blood clotting problems, ulcers or other stomach or bowel problems, a vitamin D deficiency, or a history of cancer.
+Tell your doctor if you have dental problems or if you wear dentures.
+Also tell your doctor if you smoke or drink alcohol.

 - The effervescent tablet contains sodium.
-Tell your doctor if you are on a salt-restricted diet, or if you have high blood pressure or heart disease.
+Tell your doctor if you are on a low-salt diet.

 Possible Side Effects While Using This Medicine